dispelll/vista/README.md

 • `/phases move` details the options for the Move phase. <br>

 ## Hazards ☢️
 Use `/hazards` to detail different hazards in Horizon.
-This command—along with `/pets` and `/echo` are not attached to `/rules` because of the limit of 25 subcommands the Discord API has.
+This command—along with `/pets` and `/echo`—are not attached to `/rules` because of the limit of 25 subcommands the Discord API has.

 ## Pets 🐶
 Use `/pets` to detail Pets in Horizon.